Chris-Perkins/Neppy/README.md

 # Neppy

-Nep's Personal Assistant - just-in-time creation, execution, and monitoring of custom agentic workflows.
+Nep's Personal Assistant - just-in-time creation and execution of custom agentic workflows.

 This tool is in-development and is not ready for others to use or contribute to.